archywillhe/0a-Jekyll/_posts/2015-07-03-backup-your-code-every-n-minutes-with-git-and-watch.md

 <p class="text-center"><img src="/assets/img/sublime.png" alt="oh"></p>

-This looks like a great environment to code in (I enabled [vintage mode](http://www.sublimetext.com/docs/2/vintage.html) too so there are vim magic in it ;3 ) until I learnt that sometimes the text editor would revert some file back to its state x hours ago with no reason at all.
+This looked like a great environment to code in (I enabled [vintage mode](http://www.sublimetext.com/docs/2/vintage.html) too so there are vim magic in it ;3 ) until I learnt that sometimes the text editor would revert some file back to its state x hours ago with no reason at all.

 It is a nightmare.
 (Imagine happily committing your code only to learn all that you've written & tested no longer exist in the current dimensions in space-time.)